deadlysyn/splinter/README.md

 and selectively exercise shared services.

 # Overview
-For each service enabled in the configuration (see `config-sample.json`), `splinter` will:
+For each service enabled in the configuration (see `config-sample.json`):

-- Get the instance name from configuration
+- Get instance name from configuration
-- Auto-discover service details from the environment (uri, password, etc)
+- Auto-discover service details from environment (uri, password, etc)
-- Configure a client and open a connection to the service
+- Configure client and open a connection to service
-- Write test record to the service
+- Write test record to service
-- Read test record from the service
+- Read test record from service
-- Report success/fail and timing for each test
+- Report success/fail and timing

 # Setup
 TBD